Description

 Activity

-• about 1 month ago: tjyrinki_suse liked this project.
+• 2 months ago: tjyrinki_suse liked this project.

-• about 2 months ago: tjyrinki_suse added keyword "ai" to this project.
+• 2 months ago: tjyrinki_suse added keyword "ai" to this project.

-• about 2 months ago: tjyrinki_suse added keyword "llm" to this project.
+• 2 months ago: tjyrinki_suse added keyword "llm" to this project.

-• about 2 months ago: tjyrinki_suse added keyword "offline" to this project.
+• 2 months ago: tjyrinki_suse added keyword "offline" to this project.

-• about 2 months ago: tjyrinki_suse added keyword "study" to this project.
+• 2 months ago: tjyrinki_suse added keyword "study" to this project.

-• about 2 months ago: tjyrinki_suse originated this project.
+• 2 months ago: tjyrinki_suse originated this project.

 • Comments